nunto/RPiSensors/README.md

 In the text editor, add in the line:
 `dtoverlay=w1-gpio,gpiopin=<PIN#>`
 replacing <PIN#> with the number of the pin you are using.

+If an error saying "Cannot load w1 kernel modules" occurs, rebooting the Pi should resolve the issue.